 The Lori Wall Bed is designed to be a functional and stylish addition.
 These are not your old school Murphy beds with elaborate springs and metal frames, which are not only expensive and complex to manufacture, they are cumbersome and can even be dangerous to install.

 Lori Wall Beds are made with real wood right here in the United States.
-They are easy to install and lift, making it effortless to go from chic guest room to fully functioning office space within a matter of seconds.
+They are easy to install and lift by hand using your and your lifting partner's strength, making it effortless to go from chic guest room to fully functioning office space within a matter of seconds.

 Lori Wall Beds come in a variety of finishes so its beds easily fit into any design scheme, plus the company has both vertical and horizontal orientations.
 It even offers unfinished models for a totally customized color.